 Reporter Mike Kessler’s camera is smashed in Berkeley

-Mike Kessler was covering a demonstration in Berkeley, California, when a group of protesters stole his camera and phone and attempted to break them.
+Mike Kessler was covering a demonstration on Aug.
+27, 2017, in Berkeley, California, when a group of protesters stole his camera and phone and attempted to break them.
 His phone was not damaged, but his camera was completely destroyed.

 In an essay for The New Republic, Kessler described what happened:

 Suddenly, from behind, someone knocked my camera out of my right hand, then did the same to my phone, which was in my left.
 I turned around to see a black leather boot stomping my phone (it survived—thanks, Otter case!), while another antifa picked up my camera, hurled it into the air, and got in my face.
 “No fucking pictures!”